Third COVID-19 case confirmed in Polk County

 The release said “no other information will be provided about the patient.”

-The decision of withhold patient information comes from a desire "to protect the privacy of the patient and due to the lack of public exposure," Bookhout said.
+The decision to withhold patient information comes from a desire to protect the patient’s privacy, Bookhout said.
+She said the lack of public exposure also factors into the decision.

 “We have been very fortunate that in all three positive cases, the individuals have not visited public places for which we would have to issue a public notice of exposure,” Michelle Morris, health center administrator, said in the release.
 “These individuals are to be commended for embracing personal responsibility to limit exposure in our community.”